rupali-codes/LinksHub/CONTRIBUTING.md

 > cd LinksHub/
 > ```
 >
-> 2. Start the docker container with:
+> 2. Pull the image from docker hub
 >
 > ```bash
+> docker pull linkshub/app
+> ```
+>
+> 3. Start the docker container with:
+>
-> docker-compose up
+> ```bash
+> docker run -p 3000:3000 linkshub/app
 > ```
 >
 > 3. Now start adding your changes.
 >    **Note:** You don't need to restart the container again and again after starting it once, because the changes you make will reflect in the container instantly.

 7. Make your changes before staging them.